hardillb/node-red-alexa-home-skill-web/README.md

 * Move to MongoDB Sessions vs Express Sessions

 # Service Architecture
+The service has two external endpoints:
+* A WebApp running on TCP 443/ HTTPS: nr-alexav3.cb-net.co.uk
+* An MQTT server running on TCP 8883: mq-alexav3.cb-net.co.uk

+All WebApp traffic passes via Cloud Flare.

+(Internal) communication between the WebApp and MQTT server is via TCP 1883.
+All external communication is encrypted.

 | Layer | Product | Description |
 |---------|-------|-----------|
 |Database|Mongodb|users db contains all application data|